Lafia’s Dream: A Short Story by Ike Adegboye

 Then one day she met him.

 That was what he called me, through his missing incisors and canines.
 Every time he smiled, his mouth looked like a haphazardly eaten corn cub.
-She had met him one day when a thief tried to steal her waist purse—the one day I wasn’t by her side.
-I was locked up in my cage because I had “borrowed” some fish. Ìyá Eléja wasn’t much of a lender.
+She had met him one day when a thief tried to steal her waist purse—the one day I wasn’t by her side— I had been locked up in my cage because I had “borrowed” some fish. Ìyá Eléja wasn’t much of a lender.
 I heard Simbi yell.
 She must have been a few streets away.
 I barked and didn't stop barking until she came home.
 There was a new scent present.
 A stranger.
 He had brought her home.
 She was shaken. Ìyá Eléja let me loose because she thought the danger was still imminent.
 I followed at their heels.
 This man.
 This saviour.
 He had the undeniable scent of sweat and oil.
 Engine oil.
 A mechanic.
 The heel of his old sandal smacked my nose as I tried to sniff him out.
 It was the first time he referred to me as Bingo.
 In the same breath, “locah dog”, in the same breath “useless”.
 It was like I’d hated him before I met him.
-I snapped at his heels but Simbi spoke sharply to me.
+I snapped at his heels but Simbi spoke sharply at me.
 My ears drooped.
 She had never done that. Ìyá Eléja was full of praise for the mechanic.
-She packed a bag of fried fish for him and that was the first time he startled us all with his frightening corn-cob smile.
+She packed a bag of fried fish for him, and that was the first time he startled us all with his frightening corn-cob smile.

 He was back the following day.
 And the day after, and the day after.
 More bags of fried fish.
 More praise.
 Giggles from Simbi.
 Then some more fish.
 I had stopped barking at him by the sixth day.
 The way she looked at him...